 5- Affordability and the in-house approach

-There are many accountants in UK and so there is no dearth of services but getting the right quality of services at the right price always does pose a challenge.
+There are many UK accountants and there is no dearth of services but getting the right quality of services at the right price always does pose a challenge.
 Having an accountant in-house might not be exactly what you need as full-time daily work might not be your requirement.
 Thus, it is better to keep accountancy services with hourly billing.

 6- How bad are things on the compliance side?